mariushelf/notes_to_self/README.md

 Some things I have tested, other things I have just picked up and noted here.

+# Shell config

+* [Liquid Prompt](https://github.com/liquidprompt/liquidprompt): useful shell prompt with git branch, venv, ... for Bash and ZShell.
+* [direnv](https://direnv.net/) to automatically load `.env` files and even activate python environments when you cd into the folder.
+*

 # MacOS tools: things that make MacOS usable

 * [RunCat](https://kyome.io/runcat/index.html?lang=en): system usage indicator with a cute cat